 - He or she must appear to all scheduled court appearances on set dates and times

 The penalties for violating a DUI probation violation will vary based on the severity of the violation and the nature of a case.
 There are no set guidelines as to what exactly will happen in the event that a DUI probation is violated, these decisions are completely up to the discretion of a judge.
 In some cases, judges have been known to completely revoke the violation and impose a jail sentence and other standard DUI penalties.
 While in other cases, defendants may be ordered to undergo a lengthier probation period with additional conditions.

 Experienced Philadelphia DUI Defense Attorney

 If you or someone you know has been charged with violating a DUI probation, you should immediately consult with a knowledgeable attorney.
 A legal professional will be able to help you reduce the severity of your punishment or completely disprove your probation violation.
 Don't further sabotage your driving privileges and freedom by representing yourself.
 Let a skilled attorney who is well-versed in the complexities of state DUI law lead you to a favorable outcome.
-Contact Joseph D. Lento today for help.
+Contact attorney Joseph D. Lento today for help.